npmcomponent/philbooth-spooks.js/README.md

 calls.

-`options.chain` is an optional boolean that can be used to indicate that the returned spy function must support chaining, i.e. return it's own `this` when invoked.
+`options.chain` is an optional boolean that can be used to indicate that the returned spy function must support chaining (i.e. return it's own `this` when invoked).

 `options.result` is an optional result that will be returned by any spy spy methods that are invoked during your unit test setup.